Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-java-quickstart.md

        ///...
        ```

-   3. V rámci `intercept` funkce vytvořte proměnné pro svůj požadavek.
-Použijte `Request.Builder()` k sestavení vaší žádosti.
-Přidejte do `Ocp-Apim-Subscription-Key` záhlaví klíč předplatného a vraťte `chain.proceed()` se k objektu Request.
+   3. Within the `intercept` function, create variables for your request.
+Use `Request.Builder()` to build your request.
+Add your subscription key to the `Ocp-Apim-Subscription-Key` header, and return `chain.proceed()` on the request object.

        ```java
        //...